cran/shinyGovstyle/README.md

 ## Overview

-This package provide some custom widgets to style your app like gov.uk.
+This package provides some custom widgets to style your app like gov.uk.
 There are a variety of widgets available, including select, radio, checkboxes as well as styling for headers and footers.

-Top view details of gov.uk components please visit https://design-system.service.gov.uk/.
+To view details of gov.uk components please visit https://design-system.service.gov.uk/.
 Most components from https://design-system.service.gov.uk/components/ are available to use through this package.